The Adventure of the Reigate Squire: Holmes and Watson

 This is one of the rare stories that show a glimpse of Watson's dedication and his life before he met Holmes, as well as Holmes' trust in Watson.
-Colonel Hayter is a former patient who Watson treated in Afghanistan and has offered his house to Watson and Holmes.
+Colonel Hayter is a former patient whom Watson treated in Afghanistan and has offered his house to Watson and Holmes.
 Watson admits in convincing Holmes, "A little diplomacy was needed," for Holmes resists anything that sounds like coddling or sentimentalism.
 Watson also glosses over the facts of Holmes' illness from overwork, implying redundancy because all of Europe was "ringing with his name."

 Holmes' health has collapsed after straining himself to the limit, and his success in the case means nothing to him in the face of his depression.
 With his superhuman physical and mental achievement, he has a correspondingly drastic fit of nervous prostration and needs Watson's assistance.
 Holmes clearly has no problem with asking Watson for help when he needs it, for he sends a wire and Watson is at his side twenty-four hours later.
 At the onset of the mystery, Watson warns Holmes to rest, not to get started on a new problem.
 However, Watson knows and has revealed in other writings that inactivity is anathema to Holmes, and his caution comes off as weak.
 Holmes takes it all with humour, but the reader does not doubt his mind is eagerly upon the trail of the crime.
 At the conclusion, he tells Watson: "I think our quiet rest in the country has been a distinct success, and I shall certainly return much invigorated, to Baker Street to-morrow."